cowprotocol/docs/docs/governance/snapshot.md

 #### Authors

 Authors cannot change any of the space parameters but they are able to create proposals.
-As of CIP-31, there are no authors on CoW DAO’s snapshot space.
+As of CIP-31, there are no authors on CoW DAO's snapshot space.
 Anyone with at least 10K COW holding can create proposals on snapshot according the the [governance process](process).

 ## Snapshot strategies